|

 If any of the lower leaves of the plant show any yellowing, at once strip them off.
 (By the way: the younger, tender leaves can be cooked up much like collards or turnip greens, if that's your idea of a good time.)

 Commercial gardeners remove all leaves to accelerate harvest, but that practice is not essential in the home garden.
 Some gardeners believe that the sprouts develop better if the lowermost six to eight leaves are removed from the sides of the stalk as the sprouts develop.
 Two or three additional leaves can be removed each week, but several of the largest, healthiest, fully expanded upper leaves should always be left intact on top to continue feeding the plant.
-About 3 weeks before harvest, the plants can be topped (the growing point removed) to speed the completion of sprout development on the lower-stem area.

 Once plants begin to set sprouts, they can become a bit top-heavy and could be prone to wind damage (or even be blown over).
 Many suggest staking the plants or hilling up soil around the stems to support them; we, who get very high winds at times, have never had any problem with unstaked plants, but there it is.

 As the sprouts come ready, harvest them from the bottom up, which is how they mature (the all-at-once harvesting of agribusiness is one reason store-bought samples taste so bad).
-Keep them picked--they'll grow more.
+Keep them picked—they’ll grow more.

 Besides any links presented above on this page, the following ought to be especially helpful.